 Water Balloon Fun — Water plays a big part in summer fun, but not everyone has a pool in the backyard.
 No biggie.
 Just give the kids bags of water balloons and point them toward the hose.
 Games can be as simple as water balloon toss or as involved as this Angry Birds-inspired game Link opens in a new tab from the No Time for Flashcardswebsite.
 Kids who love playing the video game will have a blast in this real-life version that involves blasting the piggies with Angry Birds water balloons.
 The Motherhood on a Dime website also offers a fun water balloon target-practice game Link opens in a new tab.
 With just chalk, balloons and water, you can fill your kids time.
 Bonus: Your driveway will be clean by the end of the game.

 With any of these games, bring out the competitive spirit in your kids by offering prizes.
 They don’t have to be big.
 Think: toys you find in the dollar aisle.

 Summer Craft Projects

 At certain times of the day, it will just be too hot to have fun outdoors.
 Call the kids inside for a craft project.
-The Disney Family Fun website has tons of project ideas, including this 4th of July sticker star twirler craft, this recycled-robot activity and this paper mobile craft, just to highlight a few.
+The Disney Family Fun website has tons of project ideas Link opens in a new tab, including this 4th of July sticker star twirler craft Link opens in a new tab, this recycled-robot activity Link opens in a new tab and this paper mobile craft Link opens in a new tab, just to highlight a few.

 Have your kids pitch in around the house during their many hours of free time.
 Don’t ask them to vacuum or do the laundry.
 Instead, pick fun chores that they won’t moan about and pay them with rewards such as a trip to the ice cream shop or an extra hour of video game time.
 Washing the car and walking the dog make excellent chores for kids during summer, and they also teach responsibility.